Kate Manne

-Education and career
+Biography

+Early life

 Born in Australia in 1983, Manne grew up in Cottles Bridge, Victoria.
-Her father Robert Manne was a political science professor at La Trobe University, and her mother Anne Manne (née Robinson) is an author.
+Her father Robert Manne was a political science professor at La Trobe University, and her mother Anne Manne is an author.

+Career

 As an undergraduate, Manne studied philosophy, logic, and computer science, at the University of Melbourne (2001–2005), earning a BA (Honours) in philosophy.
 She received her PhD in philosophy from the Massachusetts Institute of Technology (2006–2011).
 Her dissertation, Not by reasons alone, argued in part that "the practical reason is not a suitable master concept in ethics, let alone the only ethical notion we need."

 From 2011 to 2013, Manne was a junior fellow at the Harvard Society of Fellows.
 Since 2013, she has been at the Sage School of Philosophy, Cornell University, where she is an associate professor.
 Prospect Magazine named Manne one of the world's top 50 thinkers of 2019.
+On 16 May 2024, Manne and David Livingstone Smith of the University of New England were awarded the Lebowitz Prize by Phi Beta Kappa and the American Philosophical Association for an as yet unpublished presentation titled "Dehumanization and its Discontents".